guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 (Word) opening a hyperlink is less intuitive.
 In Google Workspace I get a small popup window showing me two options: edit the link, open the link.

 In o365 (general) there are much more lines and characters on the screen compared to the corresponding screens in Google Workspace.
 I think Google had one big goal: Reduce cognitive load.
 I think Microsoft had a different goal.
 Maybe "Make all features of our native desktop applications avaiable via the browser".
 But my background is different.
 I don't need all these features which the desktop version of MS-Word has.
+I prefer simple to fancy GUIs.

 In o365 (Word) the screen is flickering during the first seconds.
 The [Cumulative Layout Shift](https://web.dev/cls-web-tooling/) could be improved.

 Office 365 is usable, but if I could choose, I would use the easier to use solution from Google.

 In o365: I am looking at an appointment which is linked to a video-call.
 I click the link, and get an annoying popup which asks me if I want to open the video call in the browser or in the native GUI.
 I prefer the google way: web browser only.
+The browser is my new desktop.
+I don't like native GUIs.

 In "Word for web" I found no way to disable the spell checking.
 My doc contained a lot of strings which are in no dictionary.
 I wanted to disable all these red lines.
 Even my favorite search engine did not help.
 With Google Docs, that's easy.
 I found the way to disable it immediately.